 Today’s workforce is largely digital.
 Gone are the days of paper files cluttering up your desk and office.
 Instead, that clutter is digital – and can be just as harmful to your productivity.
 Follow these 5 steps to give yourself a clutter-free digital workspace.

-1. Delete Old Programs
+1. Dump Old Programs

+According to a 2015 study, the average person with a business email receives 94 messages a day.
 Many of these are considered junk.
 Start by deleting anything that’s not essential, and use the “unsubscribe” option liberally.

 3. Old Files

 Documents, videos, pictures, etc. How many files are you holding onto?
 Many people think it’s safe to hold on to everything.
-That may or may not be accurate, depending on your industry.
+That may or may not be true, depending on your industry.
 But saving everything doesn’t mean all the files have to be on your computer.
 Invest in an external storage drive and move any files you’re not actively using there.
 Cloud storage is another option.